SajithDev/fetch-backend-internship-challenge/README.md

   ```
 6) Go to `http://127.0.0.1:8000` in your browser to access the running server.

+7) Finally, once you are done using the app, quit by entering CTRL + C. You can exit the virtual environment by typing `deactivate` in your terminal.

 ## Interacting with API endpoints
 There are 3 endpoints in this application: